 Alexander joined Watsi on November 26th, 2014.
-Seven years ago, Alexander joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Alexander's most recent donation traveled 3,900 miles to support Omar, a fifth grade student from Kenya, to fund foot surgery so he can walk like his friends.
+Eight years ago, Alexander joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Alexander's most recent donation traveled 6,400 miles to support Valentina, a beautiful baby girl from Bolivia, to fund heart surgery.

 Omar is a 14-year-old student and the youngest of eight children.
 He is in grade 5 and likes reading.
 His father is a farmer and his mother died last year after a long illness.
 Omar has clubfoot in both feet.
 Clubfoot is a condition in which the foot is twisted out of shape.
 This causes difficulty walking and even wearing shoes.
 Omar and his father traveled over a day to visit our medical partner's care center, AIC Cure International Hospital.
 There, surgeons will perform clubfoot repair surgery on June 28th.
 Our medical partner, African Mission Healthcare Foundation, is requesting $1,286 to fund Omar's clubfoot repair.
 He is scheduled to undergo right foot triple arthrodesis surgery to first correct his right foot.
 After treatment, he will be able to walk and be able to put on shoes.
 “Any support rendered to make my son walk like other children will be highly appreciated,” Omar’s father told us.